-As we find freedom from the responsibility of needing to control another's addiction, we can set out to do the same.
-In addition to insuring immunity from the allure of old patterns, service to others helps us stay close to the true meaning of Advent and Christmas.
+As we have been given peace and new life from the addictions, compulsions, and unhealthy attachments which once dominated us, we can set out to do the same.
+In addition to insuring immunity from a relapse or acting out, service to others helps us stay close to the true meaning of Advent and Christmas.
 We are surrounded by cultural attitudes which cleverly assure us that Christmas is about getting things.
 Underneath this belief runs a current of scarcity which reminds us of all that we do not have.